Analytics dashboards

 5. From the Visualization type dropdown list, select a visualization type.

-6. In the What metric do you want to visualize? section, select the metric you want to query.
+6. In the What metric do you want to visualize? section, select a measure or a dimension.

 Generate a custom visualization with GitLab Duo